OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <span class="cattag">Publish Operation</span> <span class="cattag">Compilation</span> <br/>
 <br/>
 <u>Fix Details:</u><br/>
-Publishing a module in Service Studio failed with the error "Internal Error: Cannot delete the file '<DLL file>'.
+Publishing a module in Service Studio failed with the error "Internal Error: Cannot delete the file '&lt;DLL file&gt;'.
 Please check if a third-party program is using it and try again".
 Republishing the module would overcome the issue.
 </p>
 <p>
 <br/>